 - The co-op student will also assist with researching readings and implementing new technologies to strengthen online course delivery.

-- The Lab Assistant will also be responsible for maintaining equipment, researching experiential learning activities and video clips for use in the 1103, 1105, and 2175 labs, and general administrative responsibilities (including preparing for the upcoming Fall semester).
+- The Lab Assistant will also be responsible for maintaining equipment, researching experiential learning activities and video clips for use in the 1103, 1105, and 2175 labs, and general administrative responsibilities (including preparing for the upcoming Winter semester).

 - The Lab Assistant will be tasked with developing accompanying videos for each week of the lab corresponding to the lesson plans.